nrth3rnlb/picard-plugin-shelves/README.md

 ├── Incoming/
 ├── Christmas/
 ├── Soundtrack/
+│   ├── Album Name/
+│   │   └── track.mp3
 └── ...
 ```

-Each top-level folder under your music directory is considered a "shelf".
+It is important to remember that each top-level folder in your music directory is considered a “shelf”.

 ### Automatic Detection